Creek House Honey Farm & Honey Buzz Winery defying expectations

 “Education is our big expansion right now.
 We can’t hold the school buses that we want to do.
 Education is our focus,” said George.

-While the success has been nice, the Nesters say it’s definitely been a labor of love.
-Both of them leaving their past full time jobs.
+While the success has been nice, the Nesters said it hass definitely been a labor of love.
+Both of them leaving their past full-time jobs.

 “Paige taught as an educator and I was a pharmacist.
 We’re both not doing that anymore, we’re doing this 100 percent,” said George.

-They say they wouldn’t have had all this success without the help of the community.
+They told us they would not have had all this success without the help of the community.